 There are a number of stages within a priority setting partnership:

-- A survey to submit your unanswered questions about coeliac disease which may be answered by further research
+- A survey to submit your questions about coeliac disease (this includes the other immune conditions caused by gluten eg dermatitis herpetiformis and gluten ataxia) which may be answered by further research.

 - Categorisation of the submitted questions by the information specialist and steering group